Leah John: Amateur career

 It wasn't until she was 17 before she decided she wanted to play golf at the college level.
 In 2018, John graduated from York House School.

 After taking a gap year to improve her game in Arizona, in 2019 she signed with the University of Nevada to play golf.
 At Nevada, she won four tournaments: the 2022 Show at Spanish Trail, the 2023 Pat Lesser Harbottle Invitational, 2023 Golf Iconic Classic and the 2024 Causeway Invitational.
 She finished the 2024 season by matching the second best single round score in the history of the Nevada Wolf Pack women's golf team.

 In 2023, she was named to Team Canada.
 In Canada, John was a two-time British Columbia Amateur champion.

 Professional career

 After graduation, John turned professional, joining the Epson Tour.
 In 2024, she finished number 61 in the Epson's Race for the Card.
 In April 2025, John qualified for that year's U.S. Women's Open after finishing in a first place tie at a qualifier at Del Paso Country Club, but did not make the cut after the second round.

 John won her first professional tournament in August 2025 at the Four Winds Invitational.

+John earned her 2026 LPGA Tour card by finishing T-10 at the LPGA Q-Series Final Qualifying in December 2025.